Devansh095/Data-Visualization/README.md

 Analyze the correlation between speed limits and accident outcomes.

-3. Machine Learning Models
+2. Machine Learning Models

-Classification Models
+Classification Models:

-Severity Prediction: Build a model to predict the severity of an accident based on features such as accident type, light conditions, speed zone, etc.
+- Severity Prediction: Build a model to predict the severity of an accident based on features such as accident type, light conditions, speed zone, etc.
-Accident Type Prediction: Predict the type of accident (collision, vehicle overturn, etc.) using features like time, road geometry, light conditions, etc.
+- Accident Type Prediction: Predict the type of accident (collision, vehicle overturn, etc.) using features like time, road geometry, light conditions, etc.

-Clustering Models
+Clustering Models:

-Accident Hotspot Identification: Use clustering techniques like K-Means to identify accident hotspots based on location data.
+- Accident Hotspot Identification: Use clustering techniques like K-Means to identify accident hotspots based on location data.

-Time Series Analysis
+Time Series Analysis:

-Accident Forecasting: Forecast future accident occurrences using time series data, allowing for better resource allocation and preventive measures.
+- Accident Forecasting: Forecast future accident occurrences using time series data, allowing for better resource allocation and preventive measures.

-Anomaly Detection
+Anomaly Detection:

-Outlier Identification: Detect unusual patterns or outliers in accident data that might require further investigation.
+- Outlier Identification: Detect unusual patterns or outliers in accident data that might require further investigation.

-5. Feature Engineering
+3. Feature Engineering

-Time-Based Features
+Time-Based Features:

-Day/Night Indicator: Create a binary feature indicating whether the accident occurred during the day or night.
+- Day/Night Indicator: Create a binary feature indicating whether the accident occurred during the day or night.
-Weekend Indicator: Add a feature to distinguish accidents occurring on weekends versus weekdays.
+- Weekend Indicator: Add a feature to distinguish accidents occurring on weekends versus weekdays.
-Time of Day Categories: Convert the accident time into categories (e.g., morning, afternoon, evening, night).
+- Time of Day Categories: Convert the accident time into categories (e.g., morning, afternoon, evening, night).

-Interaction Features
+Interaction Features:

-Light Condition and Road Geometry: Combine these features to see if certain road types under specific lighting conditions are more dangerous.
+- Light Condition and Road Geometry: Combine these features to see if certain road types under specific lighting conditions are more dangerous.
-Speed Zone and Accident Type: Interaction between speed zones and accident types could reveal higher-risk combinations.
+- Speed Zone and Accident Type: Interaction between speed zones and accident types could reveal higher-risk combinations.

-Derived Severity Levels
+Derived Severity Levels:

-Binary Classification for Severity: Simplify severity into a binary outcome (e.g., minor vs. major) for certain models.
+- Binary Classification for Severity: Simplify severity into a binary outcome (e.g., minor vs. major) for certain models.

-Geographical Features
+Geographical Features:

-Proximity to Intersection: Create a feature to measure how close an accident is to an intersection.
+- Proximity to Intersection: Create a feature to measure how close an accident is to an intersection.
-Urban vs. Rural Indicator: Determine if an accident occurred in an urban or rural setting based on node ID or road type.
+- Urban vs. Rural Indicator: Determine if an accident occurred in an urban or rural setting based on node ID or road type.

-6. Potential Use Cases
+4. Potential Use Cases

-Traffic Safety Policy Recommendations
+Traffic Safety Policy Recommendations:

-By analyzing patterns and predicting risks, you can help shape policies for traffic safety improvements.
+- By analyzing patterns and predicting risks, you can help shape policies for traffic safety improvements.

-Resource Allocation
+Resource Allocation:

-Predicting where and when accidents are most likely to occur can aid in the allocation of resources like traffic patrols and emergency services.
+- Predicting where and when accidents are most likely to occur can aid in the allocation of resources like traffic patrols and emergency services.

-Driver Assistance Systems
+Driver Assistance Systems:

-Insights from the analysis can be used to enhance driver assistance systems in vehicles, potentially warning drivers about high-risk conditions.
+- Insights from the analysis can be used to enhance driver assistance systems in vehicles, potentially warning drivers about high-risk conditions.